Methods of implementation of new or updated systems

 Questions:

-2. Explain the advantages of the direct method over the parallel method.
+Explain the fundamental tradeoff between risk and cost when comparing the direct migration method with the parallel implementation method.

 Exercises: